waterlink/explorative-tdd-talk/README.md

 - add more tests.

-In this case adding another test cuts it:
+Adding another test does the job:

 ```ruby
 it "ignores records of invalid kind" do